KoriKosmos/ioq3-sgx-FYP/diary.md

 **Reflection**:
 The secure pipe is now real.
 Message confidentiality and integrity are guaranteed between host and enclave — no secrets leak.
 This mechanism will underpin all future game-to-enclave IPC.
 Next challenge is integrating this into a real Quake 3 interaction, replacing plaintext `ShotData` with encrypted payloads.

-**Valentine's Encore** 💘:
-Encryption is easy.
-Integrity is key.
-But nothing protects you
-Like SGX and ECC.

 **Next Steps**:
 - Replace plaintext `ShotData` ECALL with encrypted payload input.